 WARNING– I WILL BE REDIRECTING ALL OF THESE LINKS SHORTLY.
 THIS SERIES IS INCOMPLETE AND I’M WRITING NEW CONTENT FOR A MORE ACCURATE DEPICTION.
 THANK YOU.
 FOLLOW ME ON TWITTER FOR UPDATES.
 MORE COMING SOON @bloginbio

 I’ve been in California a few days now.
-However, I have been in a Valium induced coma and unable to enjoy the million dollar mansion I am detoxing in.
-My Withdrawal Specialist (a woman who’s sole responsibility is to cater to helping me through my withdrawals), name is Candy.
-She is a shorter, dark haired woman with a little extra weight, but a great laugh.
+However, I have been in a Valium-induced coma and unable to enjoy the million dollar mansion I am detoxing in.
+My Withdrawal Specialist (a woman whose sole responsibility is to cater to helping me through my withdrawals), the name is Candy.
+She is a shorter, dark-haired woman with a little extra weight, but a great laugh.

 “Liz, I’m sorry to wake you, but you went to bed at 8:00 last night and it is 4:00 p.m. the next day!
 I just needed to make sure that you were still alive.”

 My eyes fight to focus on the alarm clock on the bedside table.

 The blur in my vision clears briefly and I am able to make out the time on the clock.
 I can’t believe it.
 I have been passed out cold for nearly three days now.
 I’ve only been awake long enough to take my Subutex and Valium, before passing back out minutes later.
 My body has never known an exhaustion like this before.

 “Are you hungry?”
 Candy asks.

 Perhaps I should be hungry, but all I really want is a pineapple Dreyer’s frozen fruit bar.